Agentopians/WeAi/FEATURES.md

 - AI moderation to ensure content quality and relevance.
 - Editorial guidelines to maintain high standards.
-- **Verifiable Quality Control (Future)**:  Exploring verifiable methods for quality control, potentially leveraging policy AVS concepts to enforce editorial guidelines and ensure unbiased news curation.
+- **Verifiable Quality Control with AVS**:  Implementing verifiable methods for quality control, leveraging EigenLayer AVS to enforce editorial guidelines and ensure unbiased news curation.

 ## Feedback and Improvement